janEntikan/panda3d-docs/programming/particle-effects/using-the-particle-panel.rst

 4.3 – 4.4) Initial sparkle radius and final sparkle radius

-4.5) Whether or not sparkle is always of radius birthRadius
+4.5) Whether or not sparkle is always of radius birth_radius

 5. SpriteParticleRender